 A winemaking tradition and history dating back more than three centuries blends the restrained elegance of the Old World with the accessible fruit-driven styles of the New World, making for varied and exciting wines which eloquently express the unique terroir, extraordinary diversity and fascinating people of the Western Cape. uniWines’ strength lies in our market-focused approach rather than a production approach, as well as our large scale (4th largest production in South Africa) and diverse offering.
 This allows us to consistently explore new trends and adapt to what the consumers demand.
 Be it with packaging or product, we aim to offer products that offer “something extra” to the consumer.
-Our company is structured in a way that lessens the red tape that makes it difficult to respond to these demands, by making multi-lateral conversation easier and thus increasing flexibility.
+Our company is structured in a way that lessens the red tape that makes it difficult to respond to these demands, by making multilateral conversation easier and thus increasing flexibility.

 We have a saying “Fairtrade is not a hand-out, but rather a hand-up approach”.
 Fairtrade certified wine sales mean greater opportunities for workers in South Africa.
-We are actively doing our part as FT partners in the Breedekloof, having not only build two after school computer and day care centers for the laborers’ children, but also by recently acquiring a nearby farm which is 100% FT (all shares belong to the FT partners/laborers).
+We are actively doing our part as FT partners in the Breedekloof, having not only build two after-school computer and day care centers for the laborers’ children but also by recently acquiring a nearby farm which is 100% FT (all shares belong to the FT partners/laborers).
 We see it as possible the best means to uplift the communities who are dependent on the wine industry’s success and secure a future for their children.

-The BWI (Biodiversity in Wine Initiative) is an industry wide conservation initiative to help preserve our natural flora and fauna, indigenous to the Cape.
+The BWI (Biodiversity in Wine Initiative) is an industry-wide conservation initiative to help preserve our natural flora and fauna, indigenous to the Cape.
 The Cape is the world’s richest and smallest floral kingdom with over 9000 different plant species (6000 of which is found nowhere else in the world) and recognized as a World Heritage Site.
-Since about 95% of winegrowing in South Africa takes place in this area, these indigenous species and their ecosystems have increasingly come under threat because of agriculture, urban development and invasive alien species.
-In 2004, an industry wide initiative was launched to re-establish and conserve these ecosystems.
+Since about 95% of wine growing in South Africa takes place in this area, these indigenous species and their ecosystems have increasingly come under threat because of agriculture, urban development, and invasive alien species.
+In 2004, an industry-wide initiative was launched to re-establish and conserve these ecosystems.
 By committing 10% or more of their farms to conservation, producers become “BWI Champions”, but BWI Membership could also be obtained by committing to protecting their remaining highly threatened natural areas.
-Over 126 000 hectares of natural area have been conserved by BWI producers in less than four years, substantially in excess of the total area under vines (currently around 102 000 hectares).
+Over 126 000 hectares of the natural area have been conserved by BWI producers in less than four years, substantially in excess of the total area under vines (currently around 102 000 hectares).
 BWI adds its value when it comes to tourism and wine marketing.
 The Cape has frequently been in the (international) news, voted as one of the top tourist destination in the world.
 The BWI assist in preserving the Cape’s natural beauty and creates a platform for the wine industry to adopt multi-dimensional marketing strategies, successfully engaging both the tourism industry and the wine industry.

 What export markets to be the most receptive and why?

 Until recently South Africa’s export markets have been quite “Eurocentric”.
 This has traditionally been a strong and stable market for us and continues to be one, but where we see the most growth is definitely in the Asian and African markets.
 The USA is also a major focus for us, given that it is the largest wine market in the world.
 Where the European and UK markets have matured, the wine trend under the African and Asian consumers have increased.
-South African wines are still relatively unknown in the US, even though I believe we are a perfect fit for the younger consumers emerging now, exploring new countries of origin, cultivars and styles.
+South African wines are still relatively unknown in the US, even though I believe we are a perfect fit for the younger consumers emerging now, exploring new countries of origin, cultivars, and styles.
 Many African countries count under the fastest growing economies in the world and the Asian consumers have always had strong buying power.
 China, for example, will soon count under the list of largest wine producers in the world in terms of quantity, which will benefit the wine category as a whole in China, but the rest of the wine producing countries would need to rely on superior wine quality to remain dominant in that market.
-This is where we as South Africa and uniWines believe are strong suit lies: quality of offering.
+This is where we as South Africa and uniWines believe are strong suit lies quality of the offering.